oscarpm5/The-Pinball-Adventure/README.md

 - :arrow_right:**Rigth Arrow:** Right Flipper
 - :arrow_down:**Down Arrow:** Ball Kicker

+## Combo Score:
+-If you hit all the red rectangles, you gain an extra life!

 ## Differences with the original game:
 In our project we are doing only the first level of the game instead of the original four different levels.